Lovely Rita (Lennon/McCartney)

 The real meter maid?

 Years after the song was released a woman named Meta Davies claimed the song was inspired by her writing a ticket for a P McCartney.
 When Paul came out he asked if Meta Davies was her real name, and when she replied that it was he asked if he could use it in a song.
-If this story is true, it is most likely that the song was already written and Paul was simply flattering her.
+This is unlikely, as the song was recorded in February and Davies recalls the incident happening that spring, and the exchange is generally regarded as Paul just being friendly.

 Personnel